-A UAC Prompt might will be appear, You can click on Yes to proceed.
+A UAC Prompt might appear, You can click on Yes to proceed.
 The MSI file will automatically extract the ADMX and ADML files to the default location “C:\Windows\PolicyDefinitions” folder.

-Once you extracted the file, you can see .admx, .adml files from en-US folder path to “%systemroot%\PolicyDefinitions” same folder location.
+Once you extracted the file, you can see the .admx, and .adml files from the en-US folder path to “%systemroot%\PolicyDefinitions” same folder location.

 Create Group Policy

 If you have implemented the Group Policy Central Store, you must copy the .admx and .adml files to the Central Store.